jcsahnwaldt/browser-compat-tests/README.md

 Small JavaScript class that encodes text (UTF-8 bytes) as pixels (RGB bytes) in a [canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
 The canvas data can be downloaded by taking a screenshot, and decoded back to text by [Netpbm](http://netpbm.sourceforge.net/) tools.

+Probably not really useful.
+Just a little hack.

 ## Usage

 ### Encoding text